ljw1004/csharpspec/md2docx/interfaces.md

     ;
 ```

-The *attributes*, *return-type*, *identifier*, and *formal-parameter-list* of an interface method declaration have the same meaning as those of a method declaration in a class (§10.6).
+The *attributes*, *return_type*, *identifier*, and *formal_parameter_list* of an interface method declaration have the same meaning as those of a method declaration in a class (§10.6).
 An interface method declaration is not permitted to specify a method body, and the declaration therefore always ends with a semicolon.

 Each formal parameter type of an interface method must be input-safe (§13.1.3.1), and the return type must be either `void` or output-safe.
 Furthermore, each class type constraint, interface type constraint and type parameter constraint on any type parameter of the method must be input-safe.